Meli Koliavu

 Meli Koliavu is a Fijian rugby league player who represented Fiji.

 Playing career

 Koliavu attended St. Patrick's College and represented the Wellington Orcas in the 2006 and 2007 Bartercard Cups.

-In 2008 Koliavu signed with the New Zealand Warriors Toyota Cup team alongside fellow Orcas Ben Matulino and Alehana Mara.
+In 2008, Koliavu signed with the New Zealand Warriors Toyota Cup team alongside fellow Orcas Ben Matulino and Alehana Mara.

-Between 2008 and 2010 Koliavu also played for the Auckland Vulcans in the NSW Cup and the Richmond Bulldogs in the Auckland Rugby League competition.
-At the end of the 2009 season Koliavu was no longer eligible for the under-20 side and the New Zealand Warriors failed to offer him a senior squad contract.
+Between 2008 and 2010, Koliavu also played for the Auckland Vulcans in the NSW Cup and the Richmond Rovers in the Auckland Rugby League competition.
+At the end of the 2009 season, Koliavu was no longer eligible for the under-20 side and the New Zealand Warriors failed to offer him a senior squad contract.

 Representative career

 Koliavu was a Junior Kiwi in 2006 and played for the New Zealand Under-18's in 2007.

 Koliavu represented Fiji at the 2009 Pacific Cup.